 - This cheesecake will keep up to one week in an airtight container in the fridge.
 It must be stored chilled.

-Why It’s Necessary to use a Bain-Marie when Making Cheesecake
+Why Use a Bain-Marie when Making Red Velvet Cheesecake

 A bain-marie is a fancy name for a hot water bath.
 It provides a gentle and moist cooking environment for slow cooking custards and cheesecakes and helps prevent cracking.
 They work wonderfully but, I choose to utilize a pan of hot water on the bottom rack of the oven instead.
 This gives me flexibility in using whatever pan size I need.
 A classic hot water bath, you would place the springform pan into a deeper pan then fill it halfway with boiling water.
 It works like a dream if you have a deeper pan that will fit any size pan.
 Otherwise, pan on the bottom rack works.